pynklynn/keroseen-ui/README.md

 The features below are basic and ready for customization upon consumption.

-* Configurable grid - pass in options to create one or multiple grids with your choice of columns (defaults to 12 columns)
+* Configurable grid - pass in options to create one or multiple grids with your choice of columns (defaults to 12 columns) and optional breakpoints for portrait orientation
 * Responsive containers
 * Minimal resets
 * Visibility classes to show and hide elements as well as make elements viewable only to screen readers